-- demolish the existing 276-space "CVS" parking deck, and - construct a six- to seven-story, 1,160-space parking deck with up to 6,000 sq. ft. of office space.
-The deck will: - include a "retail porch" along the Rosemary Street frontage to provide space for small businesses and vendors - Replace all of the existing CVS deck and Wallace deck spaces - Add a net increase of approximately 200-300 parking spaces
+- demolish existing 276-space "CVS" parking deck, and - construct a six- to seven-story, 1,160-space parking deck with up to 6,000 sq. ft. of office space and will: - include a "retail porch" on the Rosemary Street frontage to provide space for small businesses and vendors - Replace all of the existing CVS deck and Wallace deck spaces - Add a net increase of approximately 200-300 parking spaces